Razor API

 <span>Bootstrap3 status is @Koi.If("bs3", "true", "false")</span>

-@Koi.IfUnknown(trueString [, falseString]) : HtmlString
+@Koi.IfUnknown(trueString [, falseString]) : HtmlString - output if not known

 This syntax is used to explicitly insert something if we have an unknown framework - for example, to include Bootstrap3 if we just don't know what's included: